logseq/docs/db-version.md

 Currently the graph can only be exported as a [SQLite](https://sqlite.org/) DB file.
 To do so, click on the three dots menu in the upper right corner, select `Export Graph` and click the `Export SQLite DB` item.
 This creates a .sqlite file for use with Logseq.
 From that same menu, you can also select `Export both SQLite DB and assets` to create a .zip file which contains the .sqlite file and any asset files packaged as a .zip file.

 To import the exported .sqlite file, click on the three dots menu in the upper right corner, select `Import` and click the `SQLite` item.

+## Scripting

+DB graphs are scriptable using https://github.com/logseq/nbb-logseq/tree/feat/db.
+Scripts can both read and _write any_ data in a DB graph.
+To write your own script, you'll need a package.json and nbb.edn.
+Use [this example package.json](https://github.com/logseq/publish-spa/blob/feat/db/package.json) and [this example nbb.edn](https://github.com/logseq/publish-spa/blob/feat/db/nbb.edn).
+Some example scripts:

+* https://github.com/logseq/logseq/tree/feat/db/deps/db/script - Scripts to query, validate and create any graph
+* https://github.com/logseq/logseq/blob/feat/db/deps/outliner/script/transact.cljs - Script to transact (modify) nodes queried from the commandline
+* https://github.com/logseq/logseq/tree/feat/db/scripts/src/logseq/tasks/db_graph - More complex scripts to generate graphs with all property types or with schema.org's ontology.
+See [this readme](https://github.com/logseq/logseq/tree/feat/db/scripts#nbb-scripts) for using these.